Slimefun-Addon-Community/Supreme/README.md

 - **enable-weapons** - Indication whether to enable the weapons
 - **enable-tools** - Indication whether to enable the tools
 - **enable-armor** - Indication whether to enable the armor
+- **enable-tech** - Indication whether to enable new machine and resource to clonnig item